 Portuguese state-owned news agency Lusa quoted an unnamed port authority source saying that Portuguese law does not allow people under age 18 to navigate alone.

 But a man who answered the phone at the port authority of Portimao told The Associated Press there are no legal barriers for sailors under age 18 from leaving Portuguese ports as long as they are qualified to sail.
-He declined to give his name in keeping with policy.

 "She grew up with her father on a boat so she's completely different from a normal 14-year-old girl," Schaaphok said.
 "She's very wise and a little bit impatient, but she's a very nice girl and she knows exactly what she wants."